 Real estate: the choice for greater stability

-Real estate – at least it keeps up with inflation!
+Real estate – values run with inflation!

 - property taxes;